jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 understanding of the activity
 concerning your system’s
 vulnerabilities and your
-groups on the ASM.
+groups on the ARM.
 These notifications are sent
 directly to your email address or mobile phone (via SMS).
 You are free to customize the
-notifications you wish to receive in the Notifications section on the ASM.
+notifications you wish to receive in the Notifications section on the ARM.

 To access this section,
 you need to click on the